proneetsharma/Localization/ROS_EKF.md

 Because it is a probabilistic model so robot do this by making some guesses and then over the time it narrow down to one position.

 **3 types** -
 * Local (Initial position is known but the challenge is in estimating its position while movement.)
 * Global (Initial position is not known)
 * Kidnapped (The position of robot can be changed any time)

 ### Kalman Filter:
 It is used to remove the noise/uncertainty form the data.
-* It is a continuous iteration of two step process-
-#### 1. Update measurement- In this we us the recorded measurement to update the state.
+* It is a continuous iteration of two step process- **1.
+Update measurement**- In this we us the recorded measurement to update the state.
-#### 2. State prediction- We use the information of current state to predict what will
-be the future state.
+**2. State prediction**- We use the information of current state to predict what will be the future state.
 In start we make a guess.

 **3 types**
 * KF (for linear system)
 * Extended KF (for non linear system)
 * Unscented KF (for extreme non linear system)

 # Implementation of EKF Package on ROS